BenTheBacker/NLU---Project/README.md

 # Evidence Detection with DeBERTa
-A concise end-to-end workflow for detecting relevant evidence in text using [DeBERTa v3](https://huggingface.co/microsoft/deberta-v3-base).
+A concise end-to-end workflow for detecting relevant evidence in text using [DeBERTa v3](https://huggingface.co/microsoft/deberta-v3-base) or BiLSTM.
 It includes data loading, synonym-based augmentation, hyperparameter tuning with Hyperopt, and model inference.

 ## Requirements Overview:
 - Python 3.10+